galfas/flights-api/README.md

 1. Create health check, to test all the external dependencies
 2. Create a circuite breaker, to handle eventual dependency downtime.
 3. Create a docker to perform the build and then use it as a volume to the deploy container.
+4. It is necessary to improve the api security.